1057137713-netizen/oral-cancer-symptom-network-analysis/README.md

 - the Ising edge-weight matrix remains fixed
 - thresholds of all other symptoms remain unchanged
-- no post-intervention network is re-estimated
+- the network is not re-estimated after threshold perturbation
 - 5,000 binary symptom profiles are generated

 The modeled outcome is the mean number of symptoms present.